puppetlabs/puppet-docs/source/pe/3.7/install_pe_mono.markdown

    >     CREATE DATABASE "pe-puppetdb" OWNER "pe-puppetdb" TABLESPACE "pe-puppetdb" ENCODING 'utf8' LC_CTYPE 'en_US.utf8' LC_COLLATE 'en_US.utf8' template template0;
    >
    > Consult the [PostgreSQL documentation](http://www.postgresql.org/docs/) for more info.
+   >
+   >**Also Note**: If you are using an external PostgreSQL instance that is not managed by PE:
+   > 1. You must create databases for RBAC, activity service, and the node classifier before installing.
+   > 2. You must enable the citext extension on the RBAC database.
+To do so, install the `postgresql-contrib` package, and then from inside the RBAC database, run the command `create extension citext`.

 6. Provide the following information about the PE console administrator user:

    **Console superuser password**: create a password for the console login; the password must be at least eight characters.

    **Note**: the user name for the console administrator user is __admin__.

 7. Provide the following information about the PE console mail server:

    - **SMTP hostname**: the console requires access to an SMTP server in order to email account information to users.
 If necessary, this can be changed after installation.

    To add more information about the SMTP host, select **Advanced SMTP options**.
 Here you can configure advanced SMTP options for setting the port, username, password, and whether or not to use TLS.

 8. Click **Submit**.

 9. On the confirm plan page, review the information you provided, and, if it looks correct, click **Continue**.

    If you need to make any changes, click **Go Back** and make whatever changes are required.

 10. On the validation page, the installer will verify various configuration elements (e.g., if SSH credentials are correct, if there is enough disk space, and if the OS is the same for the various components).
 If there aren't any outstanding issues, click **Deploy now**.

 At this point, PE will begin installing your deployment, and you can monitor the installation as it runs by toggling **Log View** and **Summary View** (top-right corner of page).
 If you notice any errors during the installation, check `/var/log/pe-installer/installer.log` on the machine from which you are running the installer.